Policies & Procedures

 Hair

 Students' hair must be so short that it does not move when wet (such as a buzz cut), securely held back out of the way with elastics, or contained completely in a silicone swim cap.
 When the student's goggles are on their forehead as pictured at left, they must sit on skin or on a swim cap - not on hair.
+When the student's goggles are on their eyes as pictured below, the seals must sit completely on skin - not on hair or on the cap.

 A swim cap makes lessons easier in numerous ways, including: